 Set Current Location

 Beavertails are scrumptious, deep-fried, flat pastries in the shape of, you guessed it, beaver tails.
 Pam and Grant Hooker opened their Byward Market flagship stall in 1980 and haven't looked back ever since.
-Made with whole-wheat flour and cooked in 100 percent soya oil, plain beaver-tails are actually a relatively healthy snack.
+Made with whole-wheat flour and cooked in soya oil, plain beaver-tails are actually a relatively healthy snack.
 For the more adventurous, toppings include cinnamon and sugar or grated cheese.
-Don't forget to carry cash, as Hooker's Beavertails doesn't accept cards for payment.
+When you visit this bustling market square, be sure to grab this tasty treat on the go.

 This atmospheric space in the ByWard Market bustles with activity throughout the week, with shoppers and tourists pouring in to grab a quick lunch, cradle a sweet tooth or binge on their many baked goods.
 Moulin de Provence prepares everything fresh, filling up nearly 70 display cases with a line-up of delicious goodies.
 Tourists typically drop in for a bite of their famous Obama Cookie, christened so as to commemorate President Barack Obama's visit here in 2009.
 For more elaborate meals, order one of their fresh salads that span across Greek, Thai, Italian, African and Mediterranean origins.
 Their wonderful bakery section floors you with a bunch of confections, mousse, chocolate-based tarts, pies and more.
 A take-out menu is also on stand-by on anyone who wants to make a quick stop.